Bliggyy/A.Med-/README.md

 - addition of a notification area where a patient will be notified if their booked appointment has either been approved or denied.
 For the doctors, they will be notified if a patient user has booked an appointment
-- addition of an admin account and admin page that verifies doctor accounts
+- addition of an admin account and admin page that verifies doctor accounts and is able to access/view all user accounts
 - properly set up the doctor verification so that the doctor is not yet "registered" after clicking on the register button and instead sent to a screen that tells them to wait for their account to be verified